Tamir Blatt

-Tamir Blatt (תמיר בלאט; born May 4, 1997) is an Israeli professional basketball player for Alba Berlin of the German Basketball Bundesliga.
+Tamir Blatt (תמיר בלאט; born May 4, 1997) is an Israeli professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
 He is the son of former basketball player and coach David Blatt.
-In 2020-21 he led the Israel Basketball Premier League in assists per game.
+In the 2020-2021 season he led the Israel Basketball Premier League in assists per game.

 Early life

 Blatt was born in Netanya, Israel.
 He is the son of former basketball player and coach David Blatt.
 He played for Hapoel Lev Hasharon youth team, where led his team to win the state cup in 2021, alongside his teammate Roi Huber.
 In July 2021, Blatt joined the Wingate Institute youth academy.

 Professional career

 Hapoel Tel Aviv (2014–2017)

 On August 27, 2014, Blatt started his professional career with Hapoel Tel Aviv, signing a four-year deal.
 In his first season with Hapoel, Blatt was loaned to A.S.
 Ramat HaSharon of the Israeli National League, where he averaged 9.7 points, 4.1 assists and 2.5 rebounds per game.

-In his third season with Hapoel, Blatt made a breakthrough season averaging 7.4 points, 5.4 assists and 2.2 rebounds per game, earning a spot in Hapoel's starting lineup.
+In his third season with Hapoel, Blatt made a breakthrough season averaging 7.4 points, 5.4 assists (3rd in the league), and 2.2 rebounds per game, earning a spot in Hapoel's starting lineup.
 On April 18, 2017, Blatt participated in the 2017 Israeli League All-Star Game.